siglens/siglens-docs/docs/spl-docs/head-command.md

 **Syntax:** `<eval-compare-exp> | <eval-bool-exp>`\
 **Description:** \
 `<eval-expression>` is a boolean expression that evaluates to `true` or `false`.\
-The search continues to yield results until the given expression is no longer `true`.
+The search continues to yield results until the given expression is no longer `true` or the specified `limit` has been reached.

 #### keeplast
 **Syntax:** `keeplast=<bool>`\